 When you are picking up grass seed, don’t forget to ask for some Dutch clover.
 It thickens beautifully, fixes nitrogen in the soil, doesn’t grow high and provides food for bees and other pollinators.
 Your gardening centre will tell you how much clover seed you should spread.

-When planting grass seed, first cut the lawn short then loosen the top quarter inch of soil and spread a little clean, black soil.
+When planting grass seed as part of your early fall home maintenance routine, first cut the lawn short then loosen the top quarter inch of soil and spread a little clean, black soil.
 Spread your seed evenly and tamp or roll it into the soil.
 Adding a little starter grass fertilizer gives the seed a boost.
 Water and wait for it to sprout.

 It’s as simple as that.